 They can bite at any time of the day but you’re less likely to see them from late morning till early afternoon so you might consider exploring the wilds during those hours.

-Because they form in mass clouds they can get really quite unbearable if your head is exposed and they seem to especially like getting embedded in your hair and ears, which is why some people like to wear those hats with the nets that I mentioned earlier.
+Because they form in massive clouds they can become unbearable if your head is exposed and they seem to especially like getting into your hair and ears, which is why some people like to wear those hats with the nets that I mentioned earlier.